NeuroNav

 Technology Adoption & Abandonment Pattern

-Participants rarely discover new tools through the app store.
-Almost everything spreads via word of mouth, with an unforgiving trial window: if an app doesn't prove itself in the first 2–3 uses, it is abandoned permanently.
+Participants rarely discover assistive tools through the app store.
+Adoption happens through trusted networks, and the trial window is brutal: if the product fails in the first few uses, it is abandoned permanently.

-• • Simple flows with only a few necessary steps.
+• • Simple flows with only essential actions

-• • Clear communication of current location and orientation.
+• • Clear communication of orientation and situation

 Technology adoption lifecycle diagram for navigation apps used by blind pedestrians.
 Key adoption barriers and successful adoption factors for navigation technology.